briangmiguel/technology-modernization-fund/_pages/arp.md

 The Board will evaluate and recommend funding the proposals as appropriate.
 GSA, in coordination with OMB, will approve the terms of repayment.
 Repayment may not exceed 5 years unless approved by OMB.
 These process updates recognize the need to accelerate the project proposal process while continuing to enable a rigorous Board review.

-## Project Fees:
-GSA will establish a TMF project fee schedule sufficient to meet administrative requirements to manage the Fund.
-GSA will generally review and update that fee schedule annually.
-GSA will also update that fee schedule, as appropriate, to manage the increased costs of a larger portfolio of projects.
-Additionally, GSA may introduce project fee caps intended to ensure projects with a high cost are paying an appropriate fee that is proportional to the TMF Program Management Office’s administrative workload.